 *We seem to have encountered an error with the quote details entered* Give us another chance!

 Please be aware that the maximum parcel weight for domestic parcel is 50kgs, we can offer upto 68kgs internationally.
 Goods are chargeable based on whatever is larger the actual or volumetric weight.
 Do you have goods heavier than this?
 If so we would recomend getting a quote via our new pallet website click here for a quote on a direct vehicle service or it may be that you need to consider repackaging your goods.

 Please check your dimensions.
 Sizes must be in centimeters and weight in kilograms.

 Please ensure to avoid additional costs or delays that you accurately declare both the weights and dimesnions of your items.

 Your goods must be on a pallet, wrapped and stable for lift (?)
 If you have a parcel, pallet or document you need to ship in a hurry within the UK, get an instant quote right here for a Same Day collection and delivery.
-ONLY VISIBLE TO P4D STAFF AT HQ P4D POST is only available from our Banbury office.
+P4D POST is only available from our Banbury office.
 Book online and drop it into us, from £1.50 per item.

 Same Day Service